fowlerbo/ReadmeGenerator/output/README.md

 ## Description

-This app allows developers to create a professional README.md file in a way this is clean, efficient, and easy to use.
+This app allow developers to create a professional README.md file in a way that is clean, efficient, and easy to use.

 ## Installation